 (4) A person who makes a declaration under this section which is false in a material particular commits an offence.

-Penalty: $1 500 or 18 months’ imprisonment, or both.
+Penalty for this subsection: imprisonment for 18 months and a fine of $9 000.

 (5) Before permitting a person who is required to make a declaration under this section to visit or interview a prisoner, the superintendent or other officer appointed for the purposes of this section shall satisfy himself, so far as is reasonably practicable, as to the matters stated in the declaration.